ISIMIP3 simulation protocol

 To ensure consistency between ISIMIP3a and ISIMIP3b as well as the different experiments within a simulation round, we require that modelling groups use the same version of an impact model for the experiments in ISIMIP3a and ISIMIP3b.

-1.3 Simulation protocol
+1.3 About this protocol

 In this protocol we describe the experiments, the different input datasets, the output variables, and how to report model results.